 The Income Tax Act has specific provisions on transfer pricing under Section 97.
 Accompanying this are the Income Tax (Transfer Pricing) Regulations, Statutory Instrument No. 20 of 2000.
 In 2018, the Government released new transfer pricing regulations to supplement the existing law and regulations through the Income Tax (Transfer Pricing) (Amendment) Regulations, Statutory Instrument No. 24 of 2018.
 There is also a Practice Note published by the Zambia Revenue Authority in 2018.
 Zambia's Transfer Pricing Rules provide for the application of the 'arm's length principle' to controlled transactions.
 This means that the results of a controlled transaction should be consistent with the results that would have been realised in a comparable transaction between independent persons dealing under comparable conditions.
 Section 97A of the Income Tax Act and the Transfer Pricing Regulations require that assessable (taxable) income of a person is calculated on the basis that the arm's length principle is applied in relation to all controlled transactions.
-The Domestic and International Taxation Unit under the Budget Department under The Ministry of Finance and the Domestic Taxes Division of the Zambia Revenue Authority are the institutions that deal with transfer pricing issues in the country.
+The Domestic and International Taxation Unit under the Budget Department under The are the institutions that deal with transfer pricing issues in the country.